umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/Move-files-manually/index.md

 ### Push to Live

 9. Push the committed changes to the Live environment using Git
-10. **Note** that when changes are pushing directly to a Live environment and you have more than one environment, the changes are not automatically extracted into the site
+10. **Note** that when changes are pushing directly to a Live environment and you have more than one environment, the changes are not automatically extracted to the site
 11. Find a guide on how to extract the files, in the [Manual Extraction](../../../Set-Up/Power-Tools/Manual-extractions) article

 You have now applied a hotfix to the Live environment.

-When you are done building on your Development environment, simply follow the [normal workflow of Cloud](../../../Deployment/Cloud-to-Cloud/) to deploy the changes to the Live environment.
+When you are done with development on your Development environment, simply follow the [normal workflow of Cloud](../../../Deployment/Cloud-to-Cloud/) to deploy the changes to the Live environment.
+The hotfix, which now exists in both environments, should automatically be merged upon deployment.

 ## Important notes

 * Once you've applied the hotfix, we recommend that you delete the local clone of the Live environment.
 If you need to apply another hotfix at some point, simply clone the environment down again.
-* Make sure that the changes you push directly to your Live environment is also pushed to the Development environment.
+* Make sure that the changes you push directly to your Live environment are also pushed to the Development environment.
 This will ensure that your environments are kept in sync.
 * This guide can also be used for applying a hotfix to a _Staging_ environment.